 Contact the NRECA Privacy Officer if you have questions about authorizing a representative or about the use and disclosure of your protected health information.

-Note: Neither the insurer, NRECA nor any participating Employers are responsible for how your Authorized Representative discloses your protected information or for his or her failure to protect such information.
+Note: The insurer, NRECA, and participating Employers are not responsible for how your Authorized Representative discloses your protected information or for his or her failure to protect such information.

 Claims